alemoraru/algorithms/README.md

 # Algorithms
-A quick overview of essential algorithms for any coding contest and c++ language tutorials.
+A quick overview of essential algorithms for any coding contest and c++ language tutorials*.
 This is a quick .md summary of the information you can already find at http://cp-algorithms.com/ and https://www.geeksforgeeks.org/.

 In this repository you will find different essential algorithms for topics such as :